 You can have only one running timer on a workspace.
 But, if you have multiple workspaces, you can have multiple timers running at the same time, one in each workspace.

 You can quickly switch between workspaces by hovering over your profile image and clicking on the workspace where you wish to switch.
 To create a new workspace, go to Workspaces (from the sidebar).
 You can also switch workspaces in all the apps.

 Keep in mind that all the time you track in one workspace will not be available in the other workspaces.
 Each workspace is a self-contained account.
 If you’d like to transfer entries between your workspaces you can learn how here.

 Time entries for the same activity are displayed as a single time entry.
 Editing the group will edit each individual time entry in the group.

-If you wish to see entries in chronological order, you can disable time grouping in your Personal Settings:
+If you wish to see entries in chronological order, you can disable time grouping in your Profile Settings:

-- Hover over your name in the sidebar and go to Personal Settings
+- Hover over your name in the sidebar and go to Profile Settings

 - Check/uncheck the “Group similar time entries” option

 Time tracking apps #